TASH2019/TASH/README.md

     but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

+For a copy of the GNU Lesser General Public License, see <https://www.gnu.org/licenses/>.